campisano/terraform_oci_module/README.md

 * The Terraform command.
 To install, see [the official doc](https://www.terraform.io/downloads.html).

 * Install [Make](https://www.gnu.org/software/make/).
 This tool is used to run predefined Terraform commands.

-* Choose a O.S. image to use for your VPSs.
-A list is available [here](https://docs.oracle.com/en-us/iaas/images/).
-In this example we will use `Canonical-Ubuntu-20.04-Minimal-2021.05.17-0`.